 How High Could Interest Rates Go?

 Increasing the base rate does not necessarily mean that all mortgage rates will also rise.
 Tracker mortgages are directly linked to the base rate and will be affected by fluctuations.
-On the other hand, fixed-rate mortgages have actually decreased since November 2022, despite several base rate increases.
+Fixed-rate mortgage pricing reflects market swap rates rather than the base rate directly, meaning fixed deals can move independently of base rate decisions.

-The initial rate surge occurred due to economic turbulence following the September 2022 mini-budget.
+The initial rate surge in 2022 occurred due to economic turbulence following the 2022 Autumn mini-Budget.
 As economic conditions stabilised, lenders began reducing rates once again.

 Will Interest Rates Decrease in the Future?

-The long-term outlook suggests that most economists expect interest rates to decrease.
-This projection is based on the anticipated decrease in inflation, which the Bank of England aims to manage through its base rate.
-The central bank predicts that inflation will halve by the end of 2023 and fall below the target rate of 2% by 2026.
-However, cautionary notes have been sounded, suggesting that inflation in wages and daily costs may take longer to subside than it took to emerge, potentially causing inflation to persist.
+The long-term outlook for interest rates depends largely on how inflation evolves.
+The Bank of England aims to manage inflation through its base rate decisions.
+Cautionary notes have been sounded by some economists, suggesting that inflation in wages and daily costs may take longer to subside than it took to emerge, potentially causing rates to remain elevated for longer.

-International Monetary Fund (IMF) stated that the current high mortgage interest rates UK would likely be temporary and reduced when inflation is under control.
-The IMF also mentioned that interest rates for advanced economies should return to pre-pandemic levels, considering factors such as an ageing population and its impact on economic demand.
+The International Monetary Fund (IMF) has previously noted that elevated mortgage interest rates are likely to ease as inflation comes under control.
+The IMF has also mentioned that interest rates for advanced economies should return to pre-pandemic levels over time, considering factors such as an ageing population and its impact on economic demand.
 However, the IMF suggests interest rates may not reach the record lows seen in the 2010s when rates consistently stayed below 1%.

 Another significant reason for the potential decline in interest rates is the economic impact.
 Higher interest rates can restrict economic activity, making borrowing costs more expensive and hindering business expansion.
 While some economists view entering a recession as a potential solution to the inflation crisis, policymakers argue that it would be too detrimental to living standards.